How to Detox Your Liver Naturally

 There are more than a hundred well-known Liver diseases with diversified pathology.
 The most frequent causes of hepatic disease include infectious agents (especially hepatitis viral A, B, and C), obesity-related fatty Liver disease, xenobiotics (alcohol, drugs, and chemicals) induced Liver injury, inherited and genetic defects related to Liver diseases, autoimmune hepatitis, liver cirrhosis, and primary or secondary Liver cancer.
 (1) So what can we do to detoxify and heal our Liver?
 You are about to find a world of answers.

-What about Fatty Liver?
+What about Fatty Liver Disease?

-You’ve probably heard the term fatty liver, as it has become very common but what exactly is it?
 Non-alcoholic fatty Liver disease (NAFLD) is a spectrum of liver disorders.
 It is defined by the presence of steatosis (stagnant fat) in more than 5% of liver cells with little or no alcohol consumption involved.
 Insulin resistance, metabolic syndrome, or type 2 diabetes seem to play a role in the onset of NAFLD.
 (20) NAFLD is rapidly becoming the most common Liver disease worldwide.
 The prevalence of NAFLD in the general population of Western countries is 20-30%.
 About 2-3% of the general population is estimated to have non-alcoholic steatohepatitis (NASH) which may progress to liver cirrhosis and hepatocarcinoma.

 As a rule, the prevalence of NAFLD is higher in males and increases with increasing age and it is influenced by the diagnostic method and the characteristics of the population, especially lifestyle habits.
 (23) Key physiological functions of the Liver, including glucose and lipid metabolism, become disturbed in the setting of NAFLD.
 Consequently, the effects of NAFLD extend beyond the Liver with a large body of clinical evidence demonstrating NAFLD to be associated with both cardiovascular disease and chronic kidney disease.
 (21)